 History Behind Voter Secrecy

-According to University of Virginia’s Voting Viva Voice, voting originally took place as a public event.
+According to University of Virginia’s Voting Viva Voce, voting originally took place as a public event.
 At the time no one seemed to have any issues with this.
 That changed, it seems, due to awareness that political operatives took advantage of this public display of voting.
 “Seeing or hearing the individual votes as they were given revealed the tide of [the] partisan battle.
 Political operatives [when necessary] could [then] figure out what might yet be done to alter that outcome in the remainder of the day.”

 Why Voter Secrecy in Preparing and Depositing?